sivadarshan26/firewall-code/README.md

-# SentryX
+# SentriX

-**SentryX** is a lightweight, open-source firewall and monitoring tool built with Python and Flask.
+**SentriX** is a lightweight, open-source firewall and monitoring tool built with Python and Flask.
 It provides port rate limiting, blocking/unblocking, logging, and email alerts for enhanced security of local services.

 ---